Misinformation & disinformation in the HLS & DOD

 Continuously Updated feed of global Incidents

 Misinformation & disinformation have become critical threats in the HLS and DoD landscape, where warfare now unfolds not just on land, sea, and air — but across social media and digital platforms.
 What was once considered an act of war — interfering in the internal affairs of a sovereign nation — has become alarmingly commonplace, partly because these campaigns are so difficult to investigate, attribute, and prove.
-Brinker brings deep experience working with defense and homeland security organizations, tackling real-world use cases where identifying, tracking, and countering these threats is vital to national security.
+Brinker brings deep experience working with defense and homeland security organizations, tackling real-world FIMI use cases where identifying, tracking, and countering these threats is vital to national security.

 -